top of page

 Technical Lead & Engine Architect (Red Nought)

-Sandra Troth a white women with shoulder length platinum blond hair with candy pink streaks and pink tinted glasses.
+Sandra Troth a white woman with shoulder length platinum blond hair with candy pink streaks and pink tinted glasses.

 Sandra Troth